GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 horizontal by being set to `display: flex`, which has a default flex-direction of "row".

 With less space, the product cards stack.
-Each product card styles itself, which is something that would be impossible when only able to rely on global styles.
+Each product card styles itself, something that would be impossible with global styles alone.

 ### Mixing Container Queries with Media Queries

 Container queries have so many use cases—one being a calendar component.
 You